BYLAWS OF THE LITTLE FALLS SWIMMING CLUB, INC.

 Section 1.
 An annual meeting of the membership shall be held between January 1 and March 1.
 At the annual meeting, the membership (full members only) shall elect by plurality vote the necessary number of directors, set the annual dues except as specified in Article IV, Section 2e, make any change in the price of a membership in the Club, and transact such other business as may be proper.
 Notice in writing of the meeting shall be delivered by the Secretary to every member of record not less than two weeks before the date set.

 Section 2.
 Special meetings of the membership may be called at any time by the President; by a majority of the Board of Directors; or by petition of at least thirty members.
-Such petition shall indicate in writing the subject matter, purpose, questions or issues to be considered.
-Notice in writing of a special meeting shall be delivered by the Secretary to every member of record not less than two weeks before the date set, shall state the subject matter, purpose, questions or issues to be considered, and the business actually transacted at a special meeting shall be limited to these matters.
+Such petition shall indicate in writing the subject matter, purpose, and questions or issues to be considered at the meeting.
+Notice in writing of a special meeting shall be delivered by the petitioner to every member of record (not less than two weeks before the date set, shall state the subject matter, purpose, questions or issues to be considered, and the business actually transacted at a special meeting shall be limited to these matters.
+The Secretary shall provide a list of the names and addresses of all members for purposes of the mailing to be effected pursuant to this Section.
+Petitioner shall be reimbursed by the Club for reasonable and documented expenses in preparing and mailing the notice required by this Section.

 Section 4.
 Except where Maryland law, the Articles of Incorporation, or these Bylaws specify otherwise, all questions shall be decided by a simple majority of votes cast in person or by written proxy.
 Members representing ten per cent of the total membership shall constitute a quorum.